The troubles are over, and the country is safe again. Look at this video to see how kindly tourist buses were treated even during the protest.

 - Annapurna Conservation Area Permit(ACAP)

-- Government registered License holder fluently English Speaking Trekking guide and require Porter (1 Porter for 2 Trekkers)
+- Government-registered License holder fluently English Speaking Trekking guide, and a Porter (1 Porter for 2 Trekkers)

 - Guide, Porters Salary, Insurance, meals, accommodations, Equipment, etc.